jamieroszel/capstone2.0/src/articles/learning-styles.md

 ---
-title: Why Learning Styles are a Myth
+title: Why the Myth of Learning Styles Just Won't Die
 topic: learning
 description: Learning styles are a myth...why does the myth persist?
 slug: learning-styles-are-myth